 We tend to overload our plates with more food than we actually need.
 Plate sizes have expanded over the years, but you can prevent a diet disaster by going for a smaller salad or dessert plate instead of an entree plate.
 Using smaller plates can help control portion sizes by tricking your brain into thinking you're full with less food, reducing the likelihood of holiday weight gain.

 Carb-forward holiday foods often lack adequate protein or fiber, but snacking on high-fiber and protein-rich foods help us stay full longer and promote weight loss.
 Include a serving or two of protein like turkey, roasted chicken, fish, or animal-free alternatives like quinoa, lentils, and beans in daily meals.
-Work your way around the potluck vegetable platter and incorporate fiber-rich foods -- vegetables, fruits, whole grains, nuts, and seeds -- into meals.
+Work your way around the potluck vegetable platter and incorporate nutrient-dense and fiber-rich foods — vegetables, fruits, whole grains, nuts, and seeds — into meals.
 Blend puréed veggies like pumpkin or zucchini into baked goods, sneak broccoli into pasta dishes and casseroles, and add pears or raspberries to desserts.

 Whether you're deciding between a decadent slice of chocolate cake or another festive cocktail, it pays to be a picky eater over the holidays.
 Survey all your options at the buffet table before choosing what makes the cut for your plate.
 Instead of tasting everything, zero in on three or four eye-catching goodies.
 Opt for special dishes you look forward to and can get only during the holidays (like Mimi's cornbread dressing for Thanksgiving), then savor each bite.
 Remember it's okay to politely decline relatives pushing second helpings.